apache/incubator-gluten/README.md

 ## 4.3 Documentation

-Unfortunately we haven't organized the documentation site for Gluten.
-Currently all document is held in [docs](https://github.com/oap-project/gluten/tree/main/docs).
-Ping us if you would like to know more details about the Gluten design.
-Gluten is still under active development, and the document may not reflect the latest designs.
-Please feel free to contact with us for sharing your design ideas.
+Currently, all gluten documents are held at [docs](https://github.com/oap-project/gluten/tree/main/docs).
+Gluten is still under active development, and the documents may not reflect the latest designs.
+Please feel free to contact us for getting more design details or sharing your design ideas.

 CppCodingStyle.md is provided for the purpose of helping C++ developers to contribute code.
 Please propose a PR without any hesitation if you have any good idea for better coding style.
 [CppCodingStyle.md](https://github.com/oap-project/gluten/tree/main/docs/developers/CppCodingStyle.md)